Friday, November 28, 2014

 Julian Cauih

-Originally made from tree bark and sisal modern day tropical hammocks are typically woven from either cotton or nylon yarns.
+Originally made from tree bark and sisal modern-day tropical hammocks are typically woven from either cotton or nylon yarns.
 Several villages like Ek Balam and Tixkokob near the City of Mérida specialize in making hammocks for sale in Mexico or around the world.
-They are hand woven by men, women and children, while the larger hammocks might be made on a loom.
+They are hand-woven by men, women and children, while the larger hammocks might be made on a loom.

-Located inside the Mercado del Artesano on Abasolo
+Located inside the Mercado del Artesano

-On Isla Mujeres, a display of colourful hammocks caught my eye as I was walking past the Mercado del Artesano in centro on Isla Mujeres.
+On Isla Mujeres, a display of colourful hammocks caught my eye as I walked past the Mercado del Artesano in centro on Isla Mujeres.
 I stopped to chat with the vendor, Manuel Jesus Pech Pat.
 He was born in his family village in the Yucatán, and has now lived on Isla for forty-two years.

 Manuel told me that the average chair hammock takes about sixteen hours to create, while the larger two-person hammocks take up to thirty-two hours to weave.
 A good hammock will have the knots in the twine at the ends, not in the middle of the sleeping area.
 The weave will be reasonably tight and even.